-Redeeming miles is simple if you know the tricks–tricks I publish daily here.
+Redeeming miles is simple if you know the tricks–tricks we publish here.
 But if you don’t want to learn them, you don’t have to.

 You can outsource the work of finding a ticket to a paid award booking service for $125.
 If you hire a booking service, you’ll still be paying way less than people who are buying their tickets with cash.

 With cash, good luck flying in style; international first class tickets can cost $10,000.
-With awards, the miles needed to fly in first class on a bed with stewardesses filling your glass with Dom can be obtained from one credit card.
+With awards, the miles needed to fly in first class on a bed with stewardesses filling your glass with champagne can be obtained from opening one or two credit cards.
 All my international trips in the last two years have been in business or first class, just by signing up for a few credit cards.